Class Statement

 Instructions

-The statement Class makes a data type known as a class.
+Class is a statement that makes a data type known as a class.
 Classes are important constructs in object-oriented programming (OOP).
 See Objects and Classes for more information.

 You can put a class only in some contexts.
 These contexts include modules (Program and Library), other classes, and the constructs Object and Trait.
 You cannot put a class in a procedure.
 See Declaration Contexts and Default Access Levels for more information.